kubernetes/kubernetes/contrib/ansible/vagrant/README.md

 ## Before you start !

 You will need a functioning vagrant provider.
-Currently supported are openstack.
+Currently supported are openstack and virtualbox.

 ## USAGE